tumetus/tuomokankaanpaa/public/blog-posts/what-is-rubber-duck-debugging/index.md

 Of course it doesn't have to be a rubber duck you explain your problems to.
 It can be some other object or even a pet.
 Only requirement is that it is right there when you need it and it can listen (not talk!).

-The reason for the name of this method is that the book _[Pragmatic Programmer](https://amzn.to/3a7WJZN)_ (must read for any serious developer) introduced this method and in the book a programmer would carry around a rubber duck.
+The reason for the name of this method is that the book _[Pragmatic Programmer](https://amzn.to/3a7WJZN)_ (must read for any serious developer) introduced this method and in the book a programmer would carry around a rubber duck, hence the name of the term.